LDNGuide

 Fried chicken

 “It took a degree of self-control not to simply write ‘everything’ when it came to deciding what I enjoyed most at Maureen’s Brixton Kitchen.
 But it’s the golden, jagged fried chicken that I keep finding myself wistfully thinking about while sitting at my desk, walking home, or laying in bed.
 Maureen runs her Brixton home like a Jamaican restaurant and I’m afraid I couldn’t tell you what the seasoning or technique was for these addictive drumsticks and thighs.
 All I know is that they’re in my head for the foreseeable.
-Glowing, juicy, waiting to be stripped to the bone.” - Jake Missing, Editorial Lead
+Glowing, juicy, waiting to be stripped to the bone.” - JM

 Scallop tartare